Hawa-Evakali/Akan_names/README.md

 ## Setup instructions

-To access this project on your local files, you can clone it using these steps
+To access this project on your local files, you can always clone this project using these steps

 1. Open your terminal
 2. Use this command to clone `$ git clone https://github.com/Hawa-Evakali/Akan_names.git